 “Caution is appropriate.
 Preparedness is appropriate.
 Panic is not.” (~ U.S. Surgeon General Dr. Jerome Adams, quoted this week)

-The coronavirus (provisionally named SARS-CoV-2, with its disease being named COVID-19) has been documented in six of the world’s seven continents (sparing only Antarctica), in more than 70 countries and territories.
+The coronavirus (provisionally named SARS-CoV-2, with its disease being named COVID-19) has now been documented in more than 70 countries and territories.
 More than 90,000 cases have now been documented across the globe, resulting in nearly 3,200 deaths.
-In the United States, the coronavirus has impacted domestic and foreign travel, as the Centers for Disease Control and Prevention has issued a Warning - Level 3 (Avoid Nonessential Travel) for travel to China, Iran, South Korea and Italy and an Alert - Level 2 (Practice Enhanced Precautions) for travel to Japan.
-Many businesses have imposed restrictions on employee travel.
-Twitter, Amazon, Salesforce and Nike, in addition to scores of manufacturers and professional service firms, are among the companies banning certain employee travel due to the coronavirus.
+In the United States, the coronavirus has impacted domestic and foreign travel, as the Centers for Disease Control and Prevention has issued a Warning - Level 3 (Avoid Nonessential Travel) for travel to China, Iran, South Korea and Italy, and has issued an Alert - Level 2 (Practice Enhanced Precautions) for travel to Japan.